SU-SWS/stanford_install_tasks/README.md

 Update tasks should always be placed in an `Update` folder and then named descriptively.
 Update task files should always be named the same as the class name.
-The class should always extend AbstractUpdateTask.
+The class should always extend \ITasks\AbstractUpdateTask.
 The AbstractUpdateTask class is found in the installation profile and not in this repository.
 Each update task has one required method called `execute` and should include a
 $description variable.
 Please see the boilerplate code below.